Equipment Operator Fire Safety &

 If any crew person arrives after fire fighting has begun, they MUST receive a full briefing before they commence work.

-Section 9 - Personal Gear
+Lesson 9 - Personal Gear

 Listed below are some personal gear items you should have when you are working on a fire line.

 Goggles and ear protectors are not necessary but recommended